-Just because adult entertainment and services are considered “high risk” in credit card processing doesn’t mean that you don’t have options.
+Adult entertainment and services are considered “high risk” in credit card processing, but that doesn’t mean that you don’t have options.

 It’s true that you’ll want to look for a high risk credit card processor that specifically supports your industry.
 But the good news is that there are many processing companies willing to serve adult-oriented businesses.
 Before we get to the specifics of adult entertainment merchant accounts, let’s start with a quick overview of credit card processing in general.

 If you’re new to processing, it’s a good idea to check out our complete credit card processing guide.

 - Merchant Accounts for Adult Entertainment